How far would you go to save an enemy from assassination?

 “Keep it.”
 He shook his head.
 “Really, man—don’t worry about it.”

 “So, what’s your name?”
-I asked, thinking he had to be a senator’s kid—or raiding his college fund.
+I asked, thinking he had to be a senator’s kid or raiding his college fund.
 Maybe both.

 He held out his hand.
 “Andrew Wallace.”

-“Alexander Verin.”
+“Alex Verin.”
 His expression turned disgusted when I said my last name.
 “I take it our parents know each other?”

 He nodded but then shrugged.
-“I don’t they would approve of us talking, but I won’t tell if you won’t.
+“I don’t think they would approve of us talking, but I won’t tell if you won’t.
 It’s a free break room.”